I’ve been thinking recently about “the testimony” — your story of conversion.

 Transformational stories show that God is relevant to us today and still at work.

-After all, we are being transformed, by the renewal of our minds, and being transformed into the image of the one who created us.
+After all, we are being transformed by the renewal of our minds and being transformed into the image of the one who created us.

-That transformation is ongoing, and often reveals to us where God’s calling intersects our life.
+That transformation is ongoing and often reveals to us where God’s calling intersects our life.

-Moments when we are redirected by God’s leading, when we are changed by an encounter with Christ, when a destructive habit or pattern of thinking is redeemed, or when an old wound is healed.
+Moments when we are changed by an encounter with Christ, when a destructive habit or pattern of thinking is redeemed, or when an old wound is healed.

-Transformational stories don’t fit our theological propositions.
-Stories are lived experience that communicate truth.
+Stories are lived experiences that communicate truth.
 Our theology interprets our stories, not determines them.

-By moving to transformational stories, we have many more stories to tell.
 We are not limited to an experience of our conversion which could have been many years ago.
-I do have a faith worth sharing.
-I can joyfully share the good news of the sovereign love of God, because God is at work in my life NOW.
+I do have faith worth sharing.
+I can joyfully share the good news of the sovereign love of God because God is at work in my life NOW.

 Let me ask you this: